ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 - Transition (where applicable)

 Goals and milestones
-: The working group charter MUST establish a timetable for specific work items.
-While this may be renegotiated over time, the list of milestones and dates facilitates the Area Director's tracking of working group progress and status, and it is indispensable to potential participants identifying the critical moments for input.
+: The working group charter SHOULD establish a timetable for specific work items.
+While this may be renegotiated over time, the list of milestones and dates facilitates the Area Director's tracking of working group progress and status, and it can facilitate potential participants identifying the critical moments for input.
 Milestones shall consist of deliverables that can be qualified as showing specific achievement; e.g., "Internet-Draft finished" is fine,